 Current Location: NGPR approved boarding in Newnan, GA

-Medical: Neutered, dewormed, positive for heartworm and undergoing treatment, up-to-date on vaccinations and currently on flea and tick preventative.
+Medical: Neutered, dewormed, negative for heartworm,up-to-date on vaccinations and currently on flea, tick and heartworm preventative.
 This dog travels with a Interstate Health Certificate required by the USDA confirming that all the above criteria have been met.

 Housebroken: doing great!